How to Plan a Two-Week Southern U.S.A. Road Trip

-Disclosure: Please note that the post below contains affiliate links, including links through the Amazon Services LLC Associates Program.
-As an Amazon Associate, I earn from qualifying purchases.
-At no additional cost to you, I earn a commission if you make a purchase.
-I won’t recommend something I have not used/would not use myself, and any income earned supports the upkeep of this site.
+Disclosure: Travel on the Reg uses affiliate links to keep things running around here.
+At no additional cost to you, I earn a lil’ commission if you make a purchase.
+Any income earned supports the upkeep of this site.
+I appreciate you!

-I’ll be getting into all of those and more, as I’m taking the federal government’s approach to defining “the South” in this post.
+I’m taking the federal government’s approach to defining “the South” in this post.
 Here are the states they consider the South in ABC order:

 • Alabama